nrfconnect/sdk-nrf/doc/nrf/libraries/others/memfault_ncs.rst

 .. memfault_config_files_start

-If you just want to do a quick test with a sample, disable the :kconfig:`CONFIG_MEMFAULT_USER_CONFIG_ENABLE` option in the :file:`prj.conf` to avoid adding the user configuration files.
+If you just want to do a quick test with a sample, disable the :kconfig:option:`CONFIG_MEMFAULT_USER_CONFIG_ENABLE` option in the :file:`prj.conf` to avoid adding the user configuration files.
 Otherwise, follow the instructions below.

 Memfault SDK requires three files in the include path during the build process.